BestReviews is reader-supported and may earn an affiliate commission. Details

 Pricey.
 Wash by hand only.
 Stands almost a foot tall, which may limit countertop placement.

 Copper coating stands out in the kitchen and blends in well with vintage or minimalist themes.
 Blocks odors from the rest of the kitchen through dual filters.
 Designed to withstand high and low temperatures.
-Lid shuts tightly to prevent bugs and pests from getting in.
+Lid shuts tightly to keep out bugs and pests.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.